switchensemble/switchensemble.github.io/projects/call-for-scores/2016-17-call-and-commission-details.md

 For existing works with electronics you would like to have considered for performance, please include a comprehensive description of technical requirements.

 ### Core Instrumentation:

-flute (dbl. picc/alto), clarinet (dbl. bass/contra/E-flat), saxophone (dbl. sop/alt/ten/bar), soprano voice, piano, percussion, violin, cello
+- flute (dbl. picc/alto)
+- clarinet (dbl. bass/contra/E-flat)
+- saxophone (dbl. sop/alt/ten/bar)
+- soprano voice
+- piano
+- percussion
+- violin
+- cello

 ### Eligibility